igem-waterloo/wiki2018/src/markdown/Results.md

 ### What is the doubling time of JT2+CcaS/R and can we control it?

-refer to our lab book for experiments regarding the doubling time of DH5alpha.
-Dh5alpha will be used as our competitior strain in co-culture experiments.
-These will be run in the next few days.
-Look forward to seeing our rsults at the jamb!
+Refer to our lab book for experiments regarding the doubling time of DH5alpha.
+DH5alpha will be used as our competitior strain in co-culture experiments.
+These co-culture experiments will be run in the next few days.
+Look forward to seeing our results at the Jamb!